Introduction (for those new to this website):

 Consumers should consider tossing these products or returning them for a refund.
 Read more about that here.
 Consumers should also make a complaint to the CPSC.

-This case is especially egregious as the company is denying the jars have lead (in correspondence with customers since this blog post was first published 9/16/18) AND they advertise them as being lead free (so customers are specifically purchasing them in order to have a lead-free option!)
+This case is especially egregious as the company is denying the jars have lead (in correspondence with customers since this article was first published on 9/16/18) AND they advertise them as being Lead-free (so customers are specifically purchasing them in order to have a lead-free option!)

 To read my correspondence with the CPSC on this matter, click here.